Armenia–European Union relations

 Armenia and the European Union have maintained positive relations over the years.
 Both parties are connected through the Comprehensive and Enhanced Partnership Agreement (CEPA), which was signed in 2017.
 Former Armenian foreign minister Eduard Nalbandyan expressed confidence that the new partnership agreement would "open a new page" in EU–Armenia relations.
 Meanwhile, the former High Representative of the Union for Foreign Affairs and Security Policy, Federica Mogherini concluded in June 2019, that Armenia–EU relations are on an "excellent" level.
-Should either Georgia or Turkey, who are candidates for EU membership, accede to the EU, Armenia will border the European Union.

-In 2024, Armenian foreign minister Ararat Mirzoyan stated that Armenia would potentially apply for EU membership in the future, while in March 2024, the European Parliament passed a resolution confirming Armenia meets Article 49 requirements and may apply for EU membership.
-A petition calling for a referendum on whether Armenia should apply for membership of the EU, which was supported by Prime Minister Nikol Pashinyan, succeeded in reaching the 50,000 signatures required in order to be submitted for a vote in the National Assembly.
-On 12 February 2025, Armenia's parliament approved a bill officially endorsing Armenia's EU accession.

-On 4 April 2025, Armenian President Vahagn Khachaturyan signed and approved the bill on the process of Armenia's accession to the EU.
+On 12 March 2024, the European Parliament passed a resolution noting that Armenia could apply for membership if it meets the Copenhagen criteria.
+In September 2024 a petition calling for a referendum on whether Armenia should apply for membership of the EU was launched, which succeeded in reaching the 50,000 signatures required in order to be submitted for a vote in the National Assembly.
+Pashinyan supported the initiative, and on 26 March 2025 Armenia's parliament adopted the EU Integration Act which officially endorsed Armenia's EU accession, with a majority of 64 parliamentarians voting to approve it.
+The bill calls on the Armenian government to begin the process of joining the EU, making the European integration of Armenia formally part of Armenian legislation.
+Prime Minister Nikol Pashinyan confirmed that the country would go ahead with its plans to join the EU in spite of warnings from Russia.